dcostap/personal-blog/_posts/2021-08-05-new-game-ideas-are-not-a-thing.md

 ## Don't reinvent the wheel, make it unique and better

-The realisitc way to make new unique games nowadays is adding twists to an existing formula, without changing the core reason the other games following that formula were fun.
+The realistic way to make new unique games nowadays is adding twists to an existing formula, without changing the core reason the other games following that formula were fun.

 This is what I've been trying to do recently (without success), so I've come to admire games that managed to do it well.
 I think these are realistic examples of *game design done right*: rather than focusing on the famous games that created an archetype (Minecraft, Binding of Isaac), one should focus on the games that came after and improved upon them.